Reggie Parks

-Reggie Parks (August 27, 1934 – October 7, 2021) was a Canadian professional wrestler and engraver, known for his work designing championship belts for wrestling, mixed martial arts, and boxing promotions.
+Reggie Parks (born Reginald David Parko; August 27, 1934 – October 7, 2021) was a Canadian professional wrestler and engraver, known for his work designing championship belts for wrestling, mixed martial arts, and boxing promotions.
 He began his wrestling career under the tutelage of trainer Stu Hart, and wrestled throughout the United States, becoming known for his physique and his "Quiet Superman" demeanour.
 Parks branched out into belt design after first creating a championship for wrestling promoter Joe Dusek while working in Nebraska.

 As a designer, Parks earned the nickname "the King of Belts" for his work.
 He is known for the "Winged Eagle" belt he created for the then-WWF in the 1980s; he also contributed work to other wrestling promotions, as well as to the UFC and for an album cover by Madonna.

 Early life

 Reggie Parks was born in Edmonton, Alberta, Canada, on August 27, 1934.
 He was the youngest of four brothers.
 Parks grew up on a farm outside the city, and played hockey as a youth, abandoning it when his family moved into the city proper.
 He began weightlifting at age 13, and started working as a ticket usher for professional wrestling shows shortly afterward.
 As a wrestling fan, he admired the brothers George and Sandy Scott, and Tiny Mills.